Titanic in popular culture: Plays, dance, and multimedia works

 The work was first issued on record in 1975, as the first release on Brian Eno's short-lived label Obscure Records (paired with Bryars' composition "Jesus' Blood Never Failed Me Yet").

+In 2024, British Theatremaker, Russell Lucas made a show about Titanic survivor Edward Dorking called 'Third Class'.
+The show focuses on Edward's experience touring the Vaudeville circuit in 1912.

 Slideshows and newsreels

 Within days of Titanic's sinking, newsreels and even slide shows were playing in crowded cinemas and theatres in the United States and Europe.
 By the end of April 1912, no fewer than nine American companies had issued sets of Titanic slides that could be bought or rented for public showings, accompanied by posters, lobby photos, lecture scripts and sheet music.
 They were intended to be shown as part of a mixed programme combining magic lantern slides with short dramatic, comic and scenic films.
 Charles A. Pryor of New York's Pryor and Clare was among the first photographers to make it aboard the Carpathia on her return from the scene of the sinking and took many pictures of Captain Rostron, the Titanic's survivors and Carpathia's crew.
 His subsequent advertising, published in the New York Clipper, emphasised the likely level of popular interest:

 Slide shows made less of an impact on British audiences, who seem to have preferred a more "artistic" approach.
 One of the most elaborate visual responses to the disaster was a "Myriorama" (a neologism meaning "many scenes") titled The Loss of the Titanic performed by Charles William and John R. Poole, whose family had been staging such shows since the 1840s.
 It involved the use of a series of scenes painted on fine gauze sheets, manipulated in such a way that they would appear to dissolve from one scene to the next while music was played and a dramatic and emotive recital was performed in the foreground.
 According to the publicity material for the Titanic Myriorama, it featured "the spectacle staged in its entirety by John R. Poole, and every endeavour made to convey a true pictorial idea of the whole history of the disaster ...
 Unique Mechanical and Electric Effects, special music and the story described in a thrilling manner."
 The "Immortal Tale of Simple Heroism" was performed through eight tableaux, starting with "A splendid marine effect of the Gigantic Vessel gliding from the Quayside at Southampton" and ending with praise for "the simple courage which remains for ever a proud heritage of the Anglo-Saxon race."
 According to contemporary reports, the show "often reduced audiences to tears."